Jacoby6000/clone-hero-chart-db/README.md

 * No calls to `notify` or `wait`.
 In fact, avoid most of `Predef`.
 * No calls to `classOf` or `getClass`.

-This leads to a use of a subset of the scala language, which some call `scalazzi`.
+This leads to the use of a subset of the scala language, which some call `scalazzi`.

 Doing this, we will create an application made up of more composable components which are easier to test, easier to debug, and easier to expand upon.
 This means more features faster in the long run,